mwherman2000/diydlt/README.md

 # diydlt project

-The #DIYDLT Blockchain that you can build entirely from scratch using C#, .NETCORE, and Visual Studio.
+The #DIYDLT Blockchain that you can build entirely from scratch using C#, .NETCORE, and Visual Studio

 Simply download and follow the tutorials below.

+## What does #DIYDLT stand for?

+* Do-It-Yourself Distributed Ledger Technology

 # Orginal Developer